akshayjshah/blog/content/post/audible-literacy-test.md

 ## An Easy, Audible Grammar Test

-Many guides to grammar gaffes focus on homophones--pairs of words that have different meanings but identical pronunciations.
+Many guides to grammar gaffes focus on homophones---pairs of words that have different meanings but identical pronunciations.
 But relying on homophones to sort the literate wheat from the unemployable chaff is difficult precisely because they sound alike; using homophones to detect your candidate's